darrylmorley/lightspeed-retail-sdk/README.md

 - Easy-to-use methods for interacting with various Lightspeed Retail endpoints.
 - Built-in handling of API rate limits.
 - Automatic token management for authentication.
+- **NEW: Auto-retry on authentication errors** - Automatically refreshes tokens and retries failed requests.
 - Support for paginated responses from the Lightspeed API.
 - Retry logic for handling transient network issues.
 - **NEW: Flexible token storage** - File-based, database, or custom storage options.